 Yes, you can use the Device Manager to enable Developer Mode on the headsets, then refer to our documentation on sideloading for instructions on how to sideload the apps.
+Side-loaded applications will not show up in the in-headset launcher or on the portal.
 Please note that our license agreement limits the number of Developer Mode headsets to 10 units.

 You can use the Oculus Rift S purchased from our Oculus for Business website for enterprise purposes.
 These Oculus Rift S units will have the enhanced warranty and support, but all of the enterprise software associated with Oculus for Business will not be available for the Rift S.

 Oculus Link will be supported on Oculus for Business Oculus Quest devices, which will allow PC VR software to run in enterprise headsets.
 Please note, however, that the software running on PC will need to be installed using an Oculus ID via the Oculus Store.
 Neither Device Manager nor Remote Install will be available for PC.